 An added benefit of wind tunnel testing was the ability to rotate the MDX sideways into the airflow.
 This allowed engineers to approximate even the most severe gusting side winds and solve unexpected and unwanted wind noise that could accompany such severe conditions.

-The MDX's sunroof is larger than the version used in the previous generation and is also the widest of any direct competitor.
-A finely tuned deflector ensures that the sunroof does not add objectionable wind noise when in the open position, even at highway speeds.
+The MDX's moonroof is larger than used in the previous generation and is also the widest of any direct competitor.
+A finely tuned deflector ensures that the moonroof does not add objectionable wind noise when in the open position, even at highway speeds.
 Attention to detail in the sealing of the doors and tailgate also heightened the performance of the MDX's overall wind noise level.

 Engineers attacked noise from virtually every source inside and outside the MDX.
 Their primary goal was to reduce noise at its source.
 One creative noise-reduction technique is the use of composite seals in the exterior door panels.
 These composite seals actually serve two purposes - to reduce the transmission of noise through the doors and to shield the interior components from dirt and water while driving through rain or puddles.
 The new door insulators provide a substantial reduction in objectionable sound - up to five decibels on some roads.

 The MDX's door handles are sized for comfort as well as ease of use, regardless of whether the user is bare handed or wearing winter gloves.
-There are three door checker positions - the detent mechanism that holds the door partially open - instead of the usual two, providing a convenient "in between" position in tight parking situations.
+There are three door checker - the detent mechanism that holds the door partially open - positions instead of the usual two, thus providing a convenient "in between" position useful during tight parking situations.
 The door openings are finished with an attractive composite garnish that hides the doorsill when the door is open.

 Normally only sports cars use windshields with highly compound curves.
 Deeply contoured glass is more complex and costly to make, thus it is usually reserved for low-production vehicles.
 Designers specified deeply curved acoustic glass for the MDX for its styling appeal as well as to improve aerodynamic efficiency and quietness.
+The 2009 MDX uses an acoustic glass front windshield that incorporates a unique PVB film to help quell wind and windshield wiper noise from entering the cabin.
 The rear glass is also a deep wraparound design - the deepest in the Acura product range.

 The MDX has an auto up/down feature for the driver and front passenger's 3.5mm thick side windows.
-The 2008 MDX offers 273-degrees of visibility compared to 266-degrees of visibility for the BMW X5, which is a significant accomplishment considering the increased size of the new head rests mandated by the government's FMVSS 202 safety regulations.
+The 2009 MDX offers 273-degrees of outward visibility compared to 266-degrees of visibility for the BMW X5, which is a significant accomplishment considering the increased size of the MDX's head rests mandated by the government's FMVSS 202 safety regulations.

-All 2008 Acura MDX models include Xenon high-intensity discharge (HID) low beams with halogen high beams.
-The advantages of HID headlamps include greater lighting power, daylight type lighting and reduced power consumption.
+All 2009 Acura MDX models include Xenon high-intensity discharge (HID) low beam front headlights with halogen high beams.
+The advantages of HID headlamps include greater lighting power, daylight-color light balance and reduced power consumption.
 In addition, the cut lines of the new HID headlights are extremely precise, providing maximum nighttime visibility without distracting other drivers.

-The 2008 MDX features Daytime Running Lights (DRL), which turn on with the activation of the ignition.
-An MDX fit with the optional Sport Package features an auto-leveling feature, which similar to the Acura RL, keeps the headlights level regardless of how the vehicle is loaded with passengers or cargo.
+The 2009 MDX features Daytime Running Lights (DRL), which automatically turn on with the activation of the ignition.
+An MDX fit with the optional Sport Package features an auto-leveling feature that keeps the headlights level regardless of how the vehicle is loaded with passengers or cargo.

-Acura's first power tailgate system is available on the MDX optioned with Technology, Sport, or Entertainment packages.
+Acura's power tailgate system is included on MDX models optioned with Technology or Sport packages.
 The power tailgate can be operated via the remote key fob, from a button on the driver's door panel, or from a button located inside the tailgate.
 The location of the motor in the MDX's D-pillar (instead of in the roof) allows excellent headroom for the third-row seats.
 The tailgate can also be operated manually.

 RESIN FUEL FILLER DOOR